Article

 • Appeal of digital assets has continued to grow among institutional investors28.
 In 2022, 88% of the US institutional investors surveyed found digital assets an appealing investment vehicle, up from 83% in 2021.

-Deep Dive: A Numerical Look Into Momentous Cryptocurrency Events of 2022
+Deep Dive: A Numerical Look into Momentous Cryptocurrency Events of 2022

 As the chart below shows, there were many momentous and notable events that took place in the crypto world in 2022, including the Ethereum merge and downfall of major companies such as FTX.
 The market responded29 to these events—market cap of crypto dropped from roughly $2 trillion at the beginning of the year to less than $1 trillion by the end of the year.